 Acceptable forms of prerequisite confirmation are as follows:

-- For PMI or IPMA certification holders: An electronic or hard copy of the candidates examination certificate
+- For PMI or IPMA certification holders: an electronic or hard copy of your examination certificate

 For PRINCE2 Foundation and Practitioner Certificate holders: